Skip to section

 The Australian stock trading landscape has evolved significantly in the last few years.
 Dozens of online share trading platforms, aimed at experienced traders and novice investors alike, compete for your attention.

-Hoping to become your share trading platform of choice, they lure you with reduced or nonexistent commissions, advanced trading features, multiple account types and huge ranges of tradeable assets.
+They lure you with reduced or nonexistent commissions, advanced trading features, multiple account types, and a huge range of tradeable assets.

 1. eToro.

-eToro has taken out the #1 spot in my review of best trading platforms in Australia because it charges $0 commissions on stocks and ETFs (unless you apply leverage) and has a fantastic user interface with class-leading social trading features.
+eToro took out the #1 spot in my review of best trading platforms in Australia because it has a fantastic user interface, a huge range of tradeable assets and class-leading social trading features.

 You can use these features to follow, interact with, and copy the strategies of more experienced traders.
 But I’m getting ahead of myself.